Resistance to coup grows despite Myanmar's block of Facebook - WTMJ

 Facebook is how most people access the internet in Myanmar and the company urged that it be restored.

 The military seized power shortly before a new session of Parliament was to convene on Monday and detained Suu Kyi and other top politicians.
-The takeover has been criticized by President Joe Biden and others internationally who pushed for the elected government to be restored.
+The takeover has been criticized by President Joe Biden and others internationally who are pushing for the elected government to be restored.

+“The Burmese military should relinquish power they have seized, release the advocates and activists and officials they have detained, lift the restrictions on telecommunications, and refrain from violence,” Biden said at the U.S. State Department in Washington, using Myanmar’s former name.

 The U.N.
 Security Council, in its first statement on the matter, “stressed the need to uphold democratic institutions and processes, refrain from violence, and fully respect human rights, fundamental freedoms and the rule of law.”
 While the U.S. and others have described the military’s actions as a coup, the Security Council’s unanimous statement did not.